Updated: Aug 15

-In today’s fast-paced society the workplace is a likely source of stress.
-One out of five workers are reportedly at risk for stress related health problems.
+In today’s fast-paced society, the workplace is a likely source of stress.
+One out of five workers is reportedly at risk for stress-related health problems.
 Learning how to handle job stress can benefit both your professional and personal life.
 Stress can have a big impact on how you interact with others.
-By learning to manage your own stress, the more likely you will have a positive effect on the people around you, and the better you will handle the stress of others.
+By learning to manage your stress, the more likely you will positively affect the people around you, and the better you will handle the stress of others.

 Eat a Healthy Breakfast